hollyoops/RecoilSwift/Docs/Loadable.md

 A `Loadable` object represents the current state of a Recoil atom or selector.
 This state may either have a value available, may be in an error state, or may still be pending asynchronous resolution.
 A Loadable has the following interface:

-- `status`: The current state of the atom or selector.
-Possible values are 'solved', 'error', or 'loading'.

-- `data`: The value represented by this Loadable.
+- `data(of: type)`: The value represented by this Loadable, return optional value.

-- `error`: the error represented by this Loadable.
+- `errors`: get all errors in this recoil value & it's upstream

+- `hasError`: get all errors in this recoil value & it's upstream

 Loadables also contain helper methods for accessing the current state.

+`isLoading` - return true or false

-`isLoading()` - return true or false
+`isAsynchronous` - tell it's asynchronous task or not, return true or false

 `retry()` - recompute atom or selector